 We all try to prevent fire starting in our home.
 But it only takes an unguarded or careless moment for a fire to start.
 A couple of minutes later and your home could be filled with smoke.
 Smoke and fumes can kill – particularly the highly poisonous smoke from some furnishings.
 You will only have a short time to get out.
 Use it wisely and try not to panic.

 It will help if you have planned your escape route rather than waiting until there is a fire.
-Telephone the fire brigade on 999 from a neighbours house or a telephone box.
+Telephone the fire brigade on 999 from a neighbour’s house or mobile.
 Clearly state the address of the fire.

-What to do if you’re cut off by fire
+What to do if you are cut off by fire

-It’s not easy, but try to remain calm.
+It is not easy but try to remain calm.
 Save your energy to help you survive

 - If you are prevented from getting out because of flames or smoke, close the door nearest to the fire and use towels or sheets to block any gaps.
-This will help stop smoke spreading into the room.
+This will help stop smoke spreading into your room

-- Get out feet first and lower yourself to the full length of your arms before dropping.
+- Get out feet first and lower yourself to the full length of your arms before letting yourself drop

 Many fires in the home start at night.
 Make sure you have a bedtime fire safety routine to help keep you and your family safe.
 Here are a few simple things you should do every night:

 - Switch off and unplug all electrical appliances not designed to stay on.
 (There are specially designed plugs available which can be very easily inserted and removed.
 Details of these devices are available from the Disabled Living Foundation

 - Make sure no cigarettes or pipes are still burning.
 Never smoke in bed